pintamonas4575/RL-model-The-Simpsons/README.md

 # 📂 Folder "utils"
 Some useful files like the window background of the tickets or the script to plot the training process.

-# 📂 Folder "V0"
-Agents trained with full liberty configuration.
-This means, after removing a cell, the agent can go to any cell (including repetition).

-# 📂 Folder "V1"
-Agents trained with radial strategies towards the game.
-This means, after removing a cell, the agent can go to any cell around the removed one.

 # 📂 Folder "results"
 Results of all agents of all versions of the game.